-Place the Letter Cards in a pocket chart (in alphabetical order, face up) as children identify each one.
+The children identify each letter as you place the Letter Cards in a pocket chart (in alphabetical order, face up).
 Randomly distribute the Picture Cards.

 Say: Each of you has a Picture Card that begins with one of these letters.
 Who has the Picture Card that begins with /a/?
 (The child with the apple Picture Card stands.)
 Right, apple begins with /a/.
 Place your Picture Card on top of Aa.
+The child does this.